meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Wiener fatalistically anticipated this willing collusion of *homo cyberneticus* in networked systems, and McLuhan names it alliteratively: Narcissus Narcosis.
 Like Narcissus, mesmerized by his own reflection, failing to recognize it as himself, the cybernetic subject is mesmerized by the extension of their own nervous system into the global network.
 We submit to control because the feedback loop seduces us with a reflection of our own data.

 Decades before headlines proclaimed "AI psychosis," McLuhan told us we were already there when global electronic village merged.
 He points to cybernetic homeostasis unambiguously and addresses its potency:

 > *"The gadget lover is a Narcissus...
 [He] is numb.
 He is unaware that he is the sex organs of the machine world, as the bee of the plant world, enabling it to fecundate and to evolve ever new forms."*

 This is the visceral fulfillment of Samuel Butler’s 1863 provocation.
 Butler had imagined locomotives breeding with the literalism one applies to horses.
 McLuhan completes the metaphor: we are the biological catalysts for a technological evolution we no longer control.
 We are the "bees" in Brautigan's Machines of Loving Grace, but the "meadow" is a managed simulation designed to keep the pollinators numb while the system fecundates its next, more autonomous iteration.

 McLuhan foreshadows the control society by observing that the electric age establishes a global membrane of sensitivity:

 > "*We have now extended our central nervous system itself in a global embrace, abolishing both space and time as far as our planet is concerned."*

+McLuhan argued that advertising is not meant to position consumers to consume the thing, but rather to environmentally condition consumers to the system within which they are entrained.
+The advertisement trains the consumer to strive within the system and work to support its economies and loops, fully immersed in the myth that they too will buy a luxurious car and enjoy a lifestyle within which all satisfaction is manifest for them.

+The rich on the other hand have no need for conditioning since they are creating the conditioning stream to their own ends.

+The poor comprise the river for the rich to navigate their boats upon.

 Today, social media and platform networks serve as the ultimate expression of the "massage."
 The endless, personalized feedback loop — the cycle of post, receive a like, and post again — is amplified into an exhaustive, interconnected tangle of metrics.
 This is the literal embodiment of the cybernetic subject as a servomechanism addicted to the modulation and reflection of its own data-stream.
 The medium constantly adjusts the user, ensuring the closure McLuhan identified is total and continuous.